openshift/installer/docs/user/vsphere/install_upi.md

 * Kubernetes API

-    OpenShift 4.x requires the DNS record `api.$cluster_name.$base_domain` to point to the Load balancer targeting the control plane machines.
-This record must be resolvable by both clients external to the cluster and from all the nodes within the cluster.
+    OpenShift 4.x requires the DNS records `api.$cluster_name.$base_domain` and `api-int.$cluster_name.$base_domain` to point to the Load balancer targeting the control plane machines.
+Both records must be resolvable from all the nodes within the cluster.
+The `api.$cluster_name.$base_domain` must also be resolvable by clients external to the cluster.

 * etcd